ankushbhatia2/community-detect/README.md

 Community detection using attribute and structural similarities.

 Installation:

       pip install community_detect

 Dependencies:

     NetworkX
     Matplotlib

 Usage:

     Import:

       from community_detect import Community

   Initialize:

       com = Community(alpha_weight = 0.5) #You can add your own value for Alpha

   Functions:

       Main method: get_communities(Graph, #Your Graph
                                    Vertices, #List of Vertices
                                    Similarity Matrix, #Similarity matrix for attribute similarities (It should be a N X N matrix where N is the number of vertices

-                             Similarity Matrix Type #Types : cosine, euclidean etc
+                             Similarity Matrix Type #Types : cosine, euclidean etc.
                              )

             Returns a dictionary with each key containing all the nodes in that community

   To View Communities : view_communities(Communities, #Output of above function
                                        Graph, #Your Graph
                                        Vertices, #List of Vertices
                                        Similarity Matrix, #Similarity matrix for attribute similarities (It should be a N X N matrix where N is the number of vertices

-                                       Similarity Matrix Type #Types : cosine, euclidean etc
+                                       Similarity Matrix Type #Types : cosine, euclidean etc )

-                                       )
+            Displays a matplotlib window displaying communities on a graph